telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/csv/csvformatprovider.md

 To import and export csv files, you need to use the __CsvFormatProvider__ class that appears in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.TextBased.Csv namespace.
 The __CsvFormatProvider__ implements the __IWorkbookFormatProvider__ interface which in turn is contained in the Telerik.Windows.Documents.Spreadsheet.FormatProviders namespace.

+>note For more examples and application scenarios of Importing and Exporting a Workbook to various formats using a FormatProvider check out the [Import/Load and Export/Save RadSpreadProcessing Workbook]({%slug import-export-save-load-workbook%}) knowledge base article.

 ## Import